faxm0dem/grafana-riemann-websocket-datasource/README.md

 ### StringFields

 [Riemann events can contain many different attributes](https://riemann.io/concepts.html) along with `host`, `service`, `state` and `description`.
-This parameter lets you decide which will be injected as Grafana fields.
+This parameter lets you decide which will be made available to panels as Grafana fields.

 ### NumericFields

 Riemann events usually contain the `metric` field which stores the time series' value.
 But they also contail the `ttl` field which stores the event's expiration time.
-This parameter lets you provide a coma-separated list to specify which fields should be fetched and injected as numeric fields in Grafana.
+This parameter lets you provide a coma-separated list to specify which fields should be fetched and made available as numeric fields in Grafana.
 This defaults to `metric`.

 ## Caveats